Davi-Costa-Barroso/ClassificationOfPlants/README.md

 # PlantsClassification
-Plant classification (angiosperms, gymnosperms, bryophytes and pteridophytes), using machine learning with Python
+Plant classification (angiosperms, gymnosperms, bryophytes and pteridophytes), using machine learning with Python.